 Kin, the product I mentioned earlier, is basically a buzz without a drop of alcohol.
 It does contain a blend of adaptogens, nootropics, and botanicals that will give you that calm, relaxed feeling sans hangover.

 Described by one editor as a great alternative since "detoxing off Adderall," this cognitive supplement is touted as being just as good as a cup of coffee—without the caffeine.
 It's a super-clean supplement with a limited number of ingredients, including nootropics and psychostimulants.

-Personally, Bulletproof is one of my favorite coffee brands, but it is also one of the first well-known brands to educate consumers on the benefits of nootropics (if you've never heard of its founder Dave Asprey, I highly suggest you look him up).
-Its product line includes many items made with nootropics including its Unfair Advantage, which uses mitochondrial energizers to boost brain function and heart and nerve health.
+Personally, Bulletproof is one of my favorite coffee brands, but it's also one of the first brands to educate consumers on the benefits of nootropics (if you've never heard of its founder Dave Asprey, I highly suggest you look him up).
+Its product line includes many items made with nootropics, including its Unfair Advantage, which uses mitochondrial energizers to boost brain function and heart and nerve health.

 Made up of two nootropics (L-theanine and caffeine), Goop's Nerd Alert product is the perfect addition to your morning routine if you've hit snooze one too many times.